CNFUN ELECTIONS 2026: Steering Committee Member

 M. Florencia Ricci MD PhD

-Physician Representative (Prairie Provinces), Canadian Neonatal Follow-Up Network Steering Committee
+Physician Representative (Manitoba), Canadian Neonatal Follow-Up Network Steering Committee

 Dr. M. Florencia Ricci, MD PhD, is a developmental pediatrician working at the Child Development Clinic at the University of Manitoba Department of Pediatrics and a clinician scientist at the Children’s Hospital Research Institute of Manitoba (CHRIM).